fathyb/parcel-plugin-typescript/README.md

 # parcel-plugin-typescript

-A fast TypeScript type-checker plugin for Parcel.
+Complete TypeScript integration for Parcel.

 ![Screenshot](./.assets/screenshot.png)

 ## Differences with Parcel native support

-The native Parcel intergation for TypeScript only transpiles and does not support type-checking.
-This plugin provides it by transpiling while checking on a separate process.
-This will make incremental builds (like in watch mode) as fast as if type-checking wasn't enabled.

-A type error **will not prevent the bundle from being bundled**, we just report them.

-The goal of this plugin is too bring **complete** TypeScript support to Parcel, with little to no configuration.
-This includes transformers and linters.
+Parcel has built-in transpiling support for TypeScript OOB.
+This plugin provides additionnal features like :
+- type checking
+- paths mapping
+- Angular support

+If you only need transpiling then this plugin might not be necessary.
+You can see this plugin as a Parcel version of `awesome-typescript-loader` or `ts-loader`.

+### Features

+- Transpiling: this is what you get when this plugin is not installed, straight and simple transpilation TS -> JS
+- Type checking: it checks your TypeScript code for errors in a separated process for speed
+- Path mappings: it rewrites your `import` on the fly accordingly to your `paths` and `baseUrl` compiler options
+- Angular support: it supports Angular resources inlining (eg. `templateUrl` -> `template`) for JIT compilation

+### Coming features

+*Your help is welcome*

+- Angular AOT compilation using official Angular toolchain
+	- on the `angular/aot` branch
+- TSLint support
+- User defined AST transformers

 ## Installation
 `yarn add parcel-plugin-typescript`